How to get your RV ready for summer

 Can I install a child car seat in an RV?

-- We encourage people to rent a trailer instead or have another adult drive the children, safely harnessed into their car seats, in a secondary vehicle o their destination
+- We encourage people to tow a camper instead or have another adult drive the children, safely harnessed into their car seats, in a secondary vehicle to their destination.

 Review your BCAA Membership coverage

-Several days before you hit the road, be sure to review your BCAA Membership plan and check that you’ve got RV coverage added and the right towing distance in case of the unexpected.
+Be sure to review your BCAA Membership plan and check that you’ve got RV coverage added in case of the unexpected.
+Make sure you know what you’re covered for, including the towing distance you may need.

-For those venturing further, you may want to consider upgrading to a Premier Membership (with RV coverage added), which provides up to 320 kilometres of towing distance.
+For those venturing further, you may want to consider a Premier Membership (with RV coverage added), which provides up to 320 kilometres of towing distance.

-However far you travel, cut some costs on all your summer drives by saving 3 c/L off fuel at Shell.
+However far you travel, save on all your summer drives by getting 3¢/L off fuel at Shell.
 Make life even easier by adding your BCAA Membership to the Shell App and pay from your phone using Shell EasyPay™ .
 While you’re filling up, stock up on treats and keep your RV sparkling with 10% off car washes and in-store purchases at participating Shell stations.

 Check for provincial emergency notifications

 With the high demand for travel during the summer and some communities working hard to respond to emergencies and evacuations due to wildfires, it's essential to prepare before you go and consider the destinations you are travelling to.
-See emergencyinfobc.gov.bc.ca.
+Before you travel, check for emergency updates at Emergency Info BC’s website.